checkedc/checkedc-clang/clang/docs/checkedc/Bounds-Widening-for-Null-Terminated-Arrays.md

 Dataflow equation:
 ```
-If S is the first statement of B:
+If S is the first statement in block B:
   StmtIn[S] = In[B]
 Else:
   StmtIn[S] = StmtOut[S'], where S' ∈ pred(S)